About This Breed

 THINGS TO CONSIDER

 The Maltese can be yappy and has been known to snap at strangers and other dogs.
-Additionally, the Maltese is not recommended a good pet for families with younger children.
+Additionally, it is not recommended a good pet for families with younger children.

 IDEAL LIVING SITUATION